wengangmao/wengangmao.github.io/contents/wengang/.ipynb_checkpoints/work_plan-checkpoint.md

-# Activites and deadlines for myself
+# R&D Activites and deadlines
 +++

-This is just a simple memory notes for myself.
-Regarding the research and work in details, please contact me by:
+This is just a simple memory notebook for myself.
+Regarding the research and work in details, please contact me by [email or phone](https://www.chalmers.se/en/staff/Pages/wengang-mao.aspx).

-**Wengang Mao**

-Email: wengang.mao@chalmers.se <br />
-Professor of ship mechanics <br />
-Department of Mechanics and Maritime Sciences <br />
-Chalmers Univeristy of Technology <br />
-Gothenburg, Sweden <br />

 ---